This offer is no longer available.

 - Fees.
 There is no annual fee for the card.
 Balance transfers are $5 or 4%, whichever is greater, and there is a foreign transaction fee of 3%.

 - APR.
 There is a 0% introductory APR on purchases for seven months from the date the account is opened.
 The balance transfer APR is the same as the purchase APR after the introductory period ends: 13.99%-23.99% (variable), based on creditworthiness and variations in the prime rate.
 Approval for this card generally requires a credit score above 700.
 There is a penalty APR of up to 29.99% that may be applied if a payment is late or returned.

 - Cash Back.
 You are able to earn cash back in the form of Dividend Dollars in the amount of 5% on purchases made in quarterly categories.
-For example, from April to June, purchases made at The Home Depot, home furnishing stores, and home and garden stores earn 5%, and purchases made on everything else earn 1%.
+For example, from July to September, purchases made at Hilton hotels, car rental agencies, movie theaters, and theme parks earn 5%, and purchases made on everything else earn 1%.
 You do need to sign up and activate the 5% categories every quarter, however.
 You are also able to earn 1% on cash advances, and five Dividend Dollars for each balance transfer of $1,500 or more.

 - Redeeming Cash Back.
 The Citi Dividend card for college students awards purchases with cash back at a maximum of 300 Dividend Dollars per year.
 Dividend Dollars can be redeemed for checks in $50 increments and do not expire as long as you make a qualifying purchase with the card every 12 months.
 There is no cap on Dividend Dollars earned through the Citi Bonus Cash Center, and these are not included in your $300 yearly maximum.